Find confirmed 2026 conference presenters and speakers below, alphabetically by last name.

 Literacy Coalition of Central Texas

 Lisa M. Stewart, MBA, CAE, is the Literacy Coalition of Central Texas’s Chief Executive Officer (CEO).
 Literacy Coalition provides adult basic education, high school equivalency certification, career readiness, job training, parenting, and school readiness services to adults and families in Central Texas.
-Stewart grew up in Pasadena, Texas, and moved to Central Texas in 2018 after working thirteen years in Washington, DC.
-As a lifelong learner and avid reader, Stewart is passionate about literacy and education.
+Stewart grew up in Pasadena, Texas, and moved to Central Texas in 2018 after focusing on higher education in Washington, DC.

 Dr. Jenny McCormack Walker